nhjschulz/EInkPicFrame/design/Parameter.md

     /epd/epd.cfg

 The file is a binary file in the format defined below.
-A binary file method was choosen to unburden the microcontroller from text parsing needs.
+A binary file method was chosen to unburden the microcontroller from text parsing needs.
 EPD also offers no user interface for editing parameter.
 Producing the parameter set on a PC and store it in the file system is therefore the easiest solution.